-The division of neurosurgical anesthesiology is an active service performing over 2,200 anesthetics annually.
-There are currently seven full time anesthesiology attendings associated with this division, headed by Dr. Marc Bloom and Dr. John Ard.
+The division of neurosurgical anesthesiology at NYU Langone Medical Center is an active service performing over 2,200 anesthetics annually.
+There are currently nine full time anesthesiology attendings associated with this division,.
 Members of this group provide anesthesia in the operating room, neuroradiology, and in MRI and CT suites.
-Neurosurgical patients often require a neurological exam at the end of a procedure.
-To meet this challenge, we monitor anesthetic depth using a BIS monitor on most of our patients.
+Recently a hybrid operating room was opened at Tisch Hospital so neurosurgical and neuro-radiological procedures can be performed on the same patient in the same location.

 Clinical Case Mix

 Every type of neurosurgical procedure is performed here at NYU Langone Medical Center.
 Craniotomies are performed for patients with tumors, vascular lesions, and functional neurological diseases such as epilepsy and movement disorders.
 NYU Langone Medical Center is an internationally recognized center of excellence for neurosurgery.
 About 90% of patients undergoing craniotomies under general anesthesia require neurophysiologic monitoring.
 For these procedures, we use intravenous anesthetics and analgesics only (TIVA).
 Neurosurgical patients often require a neurological exam at the end of a procedure.
 To meet this challenge, we monitor anesthetic depth using a Bispectral Index (BIS) monitor on most of our patients.